Garrett Cooper Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 26th in MLB with a collective 7.7 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.

 © 2023 Data Skrive.
 All rights reserved.